Routine use cases

 Orena routine generator; Orena 5-minute routine guide

-The reader wants practical context about "A practical way to fit face yoga into calendar gaps" before choosing whether an Orena guide, routine tool, or app workflow is the right next step.
+The reader wants practical context about "Routine fit: calendar gaps" before choosing whether an Orena guide, routine tool, or app workflow is the right next step.

 Soft next step